 Approximately 23 percent of the total civilian workforce is employed by federal government contractors or subcontractors that have affirmative action mandates.
 We help clients navigate the labor and employment aspects of federal and state government contracts with advice on affirmative action obligations and compliance standards and procedures.
 We counsel clients on US Department of Labor (DOL) regulatory compliance, including the Service Contracts Act (SCA) and Davis-Bacon Act.
 Government contractors seek our guidance on pay equity risk, disability and covered veterans compliance, and immigration and I-9 and E-Verify compliance.

 We draw on the knowledge and experience of our government alumni.
-Our team includes former high-level officials: a former deputy director of the Office of Federal Contract Compliance Programs (OFCCP) who was the architect of the OFCCP’s 2006 standards and guidelines on systemic compensation discrimination and a former DOL senior policy adviser who worked on policy and program development for the OFCCP and Wage and Hour Division.
-We have strong relationships with OFCCP field staff and regional managers, through both their former DOL colleagues and our interactions on client matters.
+Our team includes a former DOL senior policy adviser who worked on policy and program development for the OFCCP and Wage and Hour Division.

 We counsel employers on affirmative action obligations, compliance standards, and procedures.
 We advise clients on OFCCP compliance issues such as applicant tracking requirements, and we defend clients in OFCCP audits.